top of page

 110°

 We originally had the High Performance Flat Dish, which served us well offshore but came with some downsides.
-It guzzled power, often pulling 80W or more even when idle.
-It also exclusively ran on AC, as the power/data cable combo made it difficult to convert without risking the dish.
+It guzzled power, often pulling 80W or more even when idle, and exclusively ran on AC, with the power/data cable combo making it difficult to convert without risking the dish.
+The setup didn’t really make sense with our energy-conscious liveaboard lifestyle, so we decided to give the Mini a try.

 Cost of Starlink Mini for boats